-Using this guide, or by consulting with life coaches who can teach you the skills you need, you will get on the road to becoming the confident person you want to be.
+Using this guide, or by consulting with life coaches who can teach you the skills you need, you will get on the road to learning how to love yourself and be confident.

 Most people unfortunately mess themselves up before even beginning to travel on the road of confidence.
 You see, it depends on your motivations; if your motivation to be more confident is to appear like you’re cooler, more awesome, and to impress people, you’re usually going to end up showing how unconfident you are.
 It’s the try-hard formula: The harder you try to look cool, the less cool you look.
 The more you try to be funny, the less funny you actually are.